TwentyTwoHW/erase-config/README.md

 Clone this project, enter the directory and run `./run.sh`.

+If you get permission problems you can try running it with sudo: `sudo ./run.sh`

 If successful your device will reboot into the initialization screen.
 You may have to perform a "cold boot" (remove and re-apply power) for the init screen to appear.

 ## License